Large Scale Novel Object Discovery in 3D: Introduction

-In summary, we address the problem of 3D object discovery in a supervised, but restricted setting where we are given a few known objects at train time, while, at test time we are expected to discover novel unknown objects.
-The contributions of this paper are as follows. (i) We propose a Siamese network based embedding learning framework for supervoxels which works directly with point cloud data and can be trained end-to-end, (ii) the proposed method is fast, requiring three sub-steps of (a) supervoxel computation, (b) a CNN forward pass and (c) classification of supervoxels with learned discriminative embeddings, (iii) we show with quantitative and qualitative results, on challenging public datasets of 3D point clouds, that the structure of objects in terms of distances between supervoxels can be learnt from only a few reference models and can be used to generalize to (supervoxels of) unseen objects, (iv) we compare with many relevant existing approaches for the task on public benchmarks with large number of classes and object instances per class ($\sim100$ and $\sim200$ respectively) and report state-of-the-art results.
+In summary, we address the problem of 3D object discovery in a supervised, but constrained setting where we are given a few known objects at train time, while, at test time we are expected to discover novel unknown objects.
+We train a 3D-CNN using voxelized CAD models, and use supervoxels at multiple resolutions to learn a distance metric among supervoxels that are similar (same object) and distinct (different objects).
+The contributions of this paper are as follows. (i) We propose a Siamese network based embedding learning framework for supervoxels which works directly with point cloud data and can be trained end-to-end, (ii) the proposed method is fast, requiring three sub-steps of (a) supervoxel computation, (b) a CNN forward pass and (c) classification of supervoxels with learned discriminative embeddings, (iii) we show with quantitative and qualitative results, on challenging public datasets of 3D point clouds, that the structure of objects in terms of distances between supervoxels can be learned from only a few reference models and can be used to generalize to (supervoxels of) unseen objects, (iv) while previous object discovery methods were evaluated on a small number of distinct objects ($2\sim10$), we show that the proposed technique can efficiently detect objects from a large number of classes and object instances per class ($\sim100$ and $\sim200$ respectively), (v) we show improvements \wrt challenging baselines and report state-of-the-art results on three public benchmarks, namely NYU Depth v2, Object Discovery Dataset, and Object Segmentation Dataset, on the task of novel object discovery in 3D point cloud data.